sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Firstly, you will create two Docker containers on one of the hosts.
 One is a Python web application and the other is Redis server, which stores its data on a volume.

-Download the following .yml files:
+Download the following :file:`.yml` files:

 .. version-code-block:: console

-	you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/docker-compose.yml
+   [you@laptop:~$] curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/docker-compose.yml
-	you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node1.yml
+   [you@laptop:~$] curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node1.yml
-    you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node2.yml
+   [you@laptop:~$] curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node2.yml

-.. note:: You can edit these files if you need to change the IP addresses to match your hosts.
+.. note:: You can edit these files if you need to change the IP addresses to match your nodes.

-The :file:`docker-compose.yml` file describes your distributed application (note, :file:`docker-compose.yml` was formerly known as :file:`fig.yml`):
+The :file:`docker-compose.yml` file describes your distributed application (:file:`docker-compose.yml` was formerly known as :file:`fig.yml`):

     .. literalinclude:: docker-compose.yml
        :language: yaml